VALER24/allstar-shari-dvswitch-install-guide/README.md

 ## Configure Echolink https://www.youtube.com/watch?v=S6BJyUns7uU&t=342s

+ - `nano /etc/asterisk/echolink.conf` put in all your information, put in your allstar node number towards the bottom page where it wants you too.
+ - `nano /etc/asterisk/modules.conf` find the echolink section and change it from noload to load.
+Restart asterisk.

 ## Install and Configure DVSwitch:

 Run `asl-menu` and create a new node called 1999.
 Select it as no interface.
 When you see the whole thing go ahead and select the interface to USRP and duplex type to 0 and then HALF.